SamDecrock/node-httpreq/README.md

     - allowRedirects: (default: __true__ ...only with httpreq.get ), if true, redirects will be followed
     - maxRedirects: (default: 10).
 For example 1 redirect will allow for one normal request and 1 extra redirected request.
     - timeout: (default: none).
 Adds a timeout to the http(s) request.
 Should be in milliseconds.
+    - proxy (optional) if you want to pass your request through a http(s) proxy server:
+        - host: the host of the proxy, eg: "192.168.0.1"
+        - port: eg: 8888
+        - protocol: (optional, default: 'http') can be 'http' or 'https'
  - callback(err, res): A callback function which is called when the request is complete. __res__ contains the headers ( __res.headers__ ), the http status code ( __res.statusCode__ ) and the body ( __res.body__ )

 __Example without options__